jyhsu2000/BannerMaker/README.md

 3. Start the server

 ### Change Logs
+v1.4.5 (for 1.8.x, 1.9.x)
+- Fix "Title cannot be longer than 32 characters" exception

 v1.4.4 (for 1.8.x, 1.9.x)
 - Optimize code
 - Prevent "Title cannot be longer than 32 characters" exception